 The underlying principle is the same for multiple gifts, even of nominal value, from a single source given over a 12-month period.
 Employees “must strive to avoid creating any appearance that would suggest that they are being improperly influenced in discharging their public responsibilities by refusing multiple nominal gifts from the same donor.”

-The Joint Commission on Public Ethics (JCOPE) defines “nominal value” as a fair market value of more than $15.
-According to JCOPE, a gift includes “money, service, loan, travel, lodging, meals, refreshments, entertainment, forbearance, or a promise having a monetary value.”
+New York State Commission on Ethics and Lobbying in Government defines “nominal value” as a fair market value of more than $15.
+According to New York State Commission on Ethics and Lobbying in Government, a gift includes “money, service, loan, travel, lodging, meals, refreshments, entertainment, forbearance, or a promise having a monetary value.”

 Acceptance of these items is not subject to the gift analysis required under Public Officers Law §73.
 However, acceptance is subject to an analysis under Public Officers Law §74.
 The full text of Public Officers Law §73 and §74 is available on the New York State Joint Commission on Public Ethics site.

 Anything for which a covered person has paid fair market value